Inferring the Dynamics of the State Evolution During Quantum Annealing: Methodology

 To find such a problem instance, we employ the genetic algorithm presented in Algorithm~\ref{algo:genetic}, which works as follows.
 The algorithm starts by initializing a population of $N \in \N$ problem instances (QUBO or Ising models), which are collected in a set $S$.
 Those instances are randomly generated as follows: each problem instance maps onto the entire Chimera graph, the graph encoding the connectivity structure of the physical qubits on the D-Wave chip, see \cite{TechnicalDescriptionDwave}.
 Its linear coefficients $a_i$ are independently sampled from $(-2,2)$, and its quadratic coefficients $a_{ij}$ are independently sampled from $(-1,1)$.

-Then the algorithm proceeds by evaluating the fitness of the current population of problem instances.
-To this end, for each $Q \in S$, we find the mean of the best 1 percent energies in a $1$ microsecond and a $1000$ microsecond anneal.
+Then, the algorithm proceeds by evaluating the fitness of the current population of problem instances.
+To this end, for each $Q \in S$, we find the mean of the best 1 percent of energies in a $1$ microsecond and a $1000$ microsecond anneal.
 We set the fitness $f_Q$ for each $Q \in S$ to $|f_{Q,1}-f_{Q,1000}|$, where $f_{Q,1}$ is the average of the best $1\%$ samples from the 1 microsecond anneal, and $f_{Q,1000}$ is the average of the best $1\%$ samples from the 1000 microsecond anneal.
 Using the mean of the best $1\%$ samples results in more stable results and reduces the effect of the noise, compared to merely considering the minimum energy.
-The objective function $f_Q$ ensures that Algorithm~\ref{sec:genetic_algo} will optimize for problem instances having the property that between a $1$ microsecond and a full $1000$ microsecond anneal, the ground state evolves considerably in terms of the energy.
+The fitness $f_Q$ is, at the same time, the objective function that the genetic algorithm optimizes.
+This ensures that Algorithm~\ref{sec:genetic_algo} will optimize for problem instances having the property that between a $1$ microsecond and a full $1000$ microsecond anneal, the state evolves considerably in terms of the energy.

 Next, the $p_\text{cross}$ portion of fittest individuals are selected from the population for cross-over and mutation.
 Those problem instances are stored in the set $S_0$.
 Then we restore the original size $N$ of the population by crossing the fittest individuals from set $S_0$: we randomly choose two instances $Q_1$ and $Q_2$ from $S_0$ and generate a new one by selecting each individual linear and quadratic coefficient independently from either $Q_1$ or $Q_2$ with probability $0.5$.
 We store the new instance in $S_1$ and repeat this step $N$ times.